MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/openxr-supported-features.md

 > As of version 0.1.0, the Holographic Remoting runtime doesn’t support Anchors, and ARAnchorManager functionalities will not work through remoting.
 This feature is coming in future releases.

 ## Holographic Remoting in desktop app

+> [!NOTE]
+> Windows Standalone app remoting support was added in the 0.1.3 package release.
+> As of version 0.1.3, this feature doesn’t support UWP builds.

 1. Follow the steps in [Holographic Remoting setup](#holographic-remoting-setup)
 2. Open **Edit -> Project Settings**, navigate to **XR plug-in Management**, and check the **Windows Mixed Reality feature set** box.
 Also, uncheck **Initialize XR on Startup**: